Blogs have seen a renaissance in the last few years.

 I surely will.

-I've a non-lame 0-bullshit newsletter on my journey trying to empower people every day, at scale.
-For the most part it's about growth: product growth (startups and technology), knowledge growth (learning), personal growth (productivity).
+Non-lame 0-bullshit newsletter where I tell my journey trying to empower people at scale.
+For the most part, it's about growth: product growth (startups and technology), knowledge growth (learning), personal growth (productivity).
 I only send emails when I feel your time to read them will be well spent.
 Lately, this happened every other month.
 I'll do my best to not clutter your inbox.
 Promise.